psyanite/crust/README.md

 </div>

 ## To Do
-* Upload post on crusts and butter
-* Ensure new photo was uploaded to correct firebase project
+* Move photos away from Zomato

+* Run critical path test
+1. Login with Facebook
+1. Login with Google

-* Update & test butter
+* Load up butter on phone
-* Update & test crusts
+* Run critical path test

-* Fix app
-* Fix firebase authentication
-* Facebook Login
-* Google Login
-* Uploading review photos
-* Uploading profile pictures
 * Help page on the login/signup page

+* Disable going back when entering review
+* Disable going back when upload overlay is showing
 * Show private posts, and all posts on the homepage post list on the Admin app
+* Fix post post time is incorrect, needs to be timezone corrected
 * Fix up other stores search screen
 * Fix Write A Review screen
-* Migrate changes to butter

-* Move photos away from Zomato

 * Polish database for production